-The January 9 Feast of the Black Nazarene is the much anticipated Catholic tradition amongst the three occasions based on the number of attendees and the attention it has given not only by the Filipino devotees s but by the international communities.
-The statue of the Black Nazarene is brought out for public veneration from the Quiapo church early morning to commemorate the transfer or “traslacion” of the image to the Minor Basilica.
-In present time, the statue is brought out of the Quiapo church at an earlier date to a location such as Quirino Grandstand in Luneta Park where the procession will start.
+In present time, the statue is in Quiapo Church.
+Then it is brought out of the church at an earlier date to a location such as Quirino Grandstand in Luneta Park where the procession will start.
+The statue of the Black Nazarene is brought out for public veneration early morning to commemorate the transfer or “traslacion” of the image to the Minor Basilica.
 Classes in schools near Quiapo, Manila are suspended so that the festivities may not be an obstruction to students while allowing more people a chance to participate in the celebration.

-As a tradition, the statue of the Black Nazarene is mounted on a reinforced carroza or carriage and wheeled out from the Quiapo church or an assigned landmark while surrounded by devotees dressed in maroon shirts at a designated time, usually in the morning.
+As a tradition, the statue of the Black Nazarene is mounted on a reinforced carroza or carriage.
+It is wheeled out from the Quiapo church or an assigned landmark while surrounded by devotees dressed in maroon shirts at a designated time, usually in the morning.
 Most of these devotees walk barefoot as a sign of penance and to re-enact Jesus on his way to Golgotha.

-The day of the Feast of the Black Nazarene is an overwhelming and touching sight of the spiritual devotion to Jesus Christ by many Catholics in the country.
+The day of the Feast of the Black Nazarene is indeed an overwhelming and touching sight of the spiritual devotion to Jesus Christ by many Catholics in the Philippines.